-Observe that the algorithms described above can be implemented in a mechanism, independent of any processor, which is able to read and write memory, accept block and wakeup requests, and send to a processor the information that it should dump the process it is now running and start executing another one.
+Observe that the algorithms described above can be implemented in a mechanism, independent of any processor which is able to read and write memory, accept block and wakeup requests, and send to a processor the information that it should dump the process it is now running and start executing another one.
 If the process number of the new process is held in a fixed memory location unique to the processor, then only one control line is required from the scheduler to each processor.
 The line simply says: switch processes.

 If we neglect the possibility of wakeup signals which come from the outside world, however, it is also clearly possible for everything to be done by one of the processors being scheduled.
 Since every scheduling operation is initiated by an ordinary user process, there is no problem in finding a processor to do the work.
 The only other difficulty is in getting a processor to switch processes.
 This may be done with a signal which any processor can send to any other, including itself, provided this signal is not sent until all the other manipulations connected with the scheduling operation have been completed.
-See Saltzer [5] for a more detailed discussion of this point.
+See Saltzer for a more detailed discussion of this point.

-Timers.
+Timers

 So far we have seen two mechanisms which can cause a process to lose its processor:

-It may be blocked, by itself or by some other process.
+it may be blocked, by itself or by some other process

-It may be preempted by a higher priority process.
+it may be pre-empted by a higher priority process.

 If every process could be counted on to run for only a short period before blocking, these mechanisms would be entirely sufficient.
-Unfortunately, in the real world proccesses run for sufficiently long periods of time that it is necessary to have some method for stopping their execution, or at least reducing their priority, after a certain amount of time has elapsed.
+Unfortunately, in the real world processes run for sufficiently long periods of time that it is necessary to have some method for stopping their execution, or at least reducing their priority, after a certain amount of time has elapsed.

 The period for which a process is allowed to run before such disagreeable things begin to happen to it is usually called a quantum.
-It may vary with the priority, the process, the time of day, or anything else, and how its value is established is a policy decision with which we are not concerned.
+It may vary with the priority, the process, the time of day or anything else, and how its value is established is a policy decision with which we are not concerned.
 Some attention must be paid, however, to the methods by which the policy decision, once arrived at, is to be enforced.
 It is desirable that these methods should allow as much flexibility as possible in the choice of quantum and should not add significantly to the cost of scheduling.

-What we wish to do is to attach to each process, as part of its stateword, an integer which we call a timer.
-When the process is running, the time is held in a hardware register and decremented at fixed intervals.
+What we wish to do is to attach to each process as part of its stateword an integer which we call a timer.
+When the process is running, the timer is held in a hardware register and decremented at fixed intervals.
 When it reaches zero, the process is forced to transfer to a standard location where the system leaves a transfer to a routine which decides what to do.
-Two alternatives seem plausible: (1) Assign a lower priority to the process, an action which may cause it to be deprived of its processor.
-(2) Leave the process at the same priority level.
-Neither one, however, need be built into the scheduling mechanism.
+Two alternatives seem plausible:

+1. Assign a lower priority to the process, an action which may cause it to be deprived of its processor.